 Most travel guidebooks offer only limited parking information because the writers tend to assume that most visitors use public transportation.

-Visitors to many large cities can take advantage of the parking websites that now exist.
+Visitors to many large cities can take advantage of parking websites.
 Some of these websites allow you to reserve and pay for your parking space before you leave home.

 If you own a smartphone, take advantage of the many parking-related apps that are available, including ParkWhiz, ParkingPanda and Parker.
 Try any app you download in your local area before you decide to rely on it during your trip.